MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-with-managed-identity.md

 # Use a managed identity to run an update policy

 The update policy must be configured with a [managed identity](../../managed-identities-overview.md) in the following scenarios:
-- When the update policy query references cross-database tables.
+- When the update policy query references tables in other databases.
-- When the update policy query references references tables with an enabled [row level security policy](./rowlevelsecuritypolicy.md).
+- When the update policy query references tables with an enabled [row level security policy](./rowlevelsecuritypolicy.md).

-A update policy configured with a managed identity is performed on behalf of the managed identity.
+An update policy configured with a managed identity is performed on behalf of the managed identity.

 In this article, you'll learn how to configure a system-assigned or user-assigned managed identity and set up that identity to create an update policy.

 ## Prerequisites

 * A cluster and database.
 [Create a cluster and database](../../create-cluster-and-database.md).
-* [Database Viewer](../access-control/role-based-access-control.md) permissions on the database.
+* [AllDatabasesAdmin](../access-control/role-based-access-control.md) permissions on the database.

 ## 1 - Configure a managed identity for update policy